Tú y Yo Volvemos al Amor: Ha*Ash version

 "Tu y Yo Volvemos al Amor" is a song by American duo Ha*Ash for their third studio album "Habitación Doble" (2008).
-It was released on February 6, 2009 as the third of the single.
+It was released on February 6, 2009 as the album's third single.
 It was written by Cristóbal Sansano and Monica Naranjo while the song was produced by Graeme Pleeth and Mauri Stern.
 The music official video for the song hasn't been released.